 Zika and pregnancy

 There is a concern during pregnancy with the Zika virus has been linked to a birth defect called microephaly, which means a baby’s head is small and the child has a smaller than average brain.
 This can affect the child’s motor development and can cause learning disabilities.
+Other problems include calcifications in the brain, eye problems, and damage to joints and muscles that limit the baby's ability to move.

 How is Zika spread?